adnanqidwai/RAG-TTS-Agent/README.md

 - Run the backend and frontend servers using the details mentioned in the respective README.md files of the backend and frontend folders.

+---

 ## Ideation
+I created an agent which can run using any LLM instead of being limited to Langchain Tool supported models.
+The agent can perform various actions depending on the query given by the user.

+**Note**: Throughout the implementation, we use the Gemini series of models by Google, as they are free.
+Running a local LLM was not feasible due to the unavailability of compute.

 - Part 1:
     * Using **PyPDF2** for extracting text from PDFs.
     * Using **ChromaDB** to generate and store sentence embeddings in a persistent vector database.